moonwell-fi/moonwell-contracts-v2/MARKET_ADD.md

 If there are no MTokens being added, the file is still needed, but it should contain an empty array.

 ### RewardStreams
 Go to `mainnetRewardStreams.json` to see what an example reward JSON configuration looks like.
-Then, the file [`RewardStreams.json`](./test/proposals/mips/examples/mip-market-listing/RewardStreams.json) in the `test/proposals/mips/examples/mip-market-listing` folder into the new `mip-bxx` folder, replacing all of the values with the correct values for those markets.
+Copy the file [`RewardStreams.json`](./test/proposals/mips/examples/mip-market-listing/RewardStreams.json) in the `test/proposals/mips/examples/mip-market-listing` folder into the new `mip-bxx` folder, replacing all of the values with the correct values for those markets.

 If there are no reward streams, the file is still needed, but it should contain an empty array.